 The General Data Protection Regulation, commonly referred to as GDPR, came into effect in the European Union in May 2018.
-Although many organisations have conducted reviews and audits of the data they store across the many systems that they use, when it comes to implementing a biometric system, compliance with GDPR requires additional considerations.
+Although many organizations have conducted reviews and audits of the data they store across the many systems that they use, when it comes to implementing a biometric system, compliance with GDPR requires additional considerations.

-Whether you are considering installing biometrics for access control, time and attendance or any other application, it is important to understand how the data relating to users of the system is created, stored and where necessary, deleted.
+Whether you are considering installing biometrics for access control, time and attendance, or any other application, it is important to understand how the data relating to users of the system is created, stored and where necessary, deleted.

 What is GDPR?